Fairway Villa

 Across all the supplied listings, agents describe building amenities in depth (rooftop pool, sauna, fire pit, BBQ, deck, security, storage) but never mention a shared or community laundry room.
 Given this consistent omission plus the strong, repeated emphasis on in-unit washer/dryers, it is very likely the building does not offer separate community laundry facilities.

-I searched the remarks for references to community laundry facilities on every floor, including phrases like "laundry on each floor" and "laundry room on every level."
-The listings repeatedly mention in-unit washer/dryer setups instead, but nothing indicates shared laundry on every floor.
+I searched the remarks for phrases like "laundry on each floor," "laundry room on every floor," and similar wording, but found no evidence.
+The listings instead repeatedly mention in-unit washer/dryer, which does not support community laundry on every floor.

 Every recent listing indicates the presence of parking, and many remarks explicitly reference a parking stall with the units.
 With 20/20 MLS records showing parking features and consistent narrative descriptions, building parking is clearly available.

-At least one remark explicitly identifies a deeded parking stall, which directly supports deeded parking.
-Other listings consistently mention assigned or covered stalls, reinforcing that parking ownership is tied to the unit in at least some cases.
+The remarks directly mention a deeded parking stall, which supports deeded/owned parking.
+Additional listings reference assigned, included, and covered stalls, reinforcing that parking is tied to the unit rather than a fee rental arrangement.

 Across many listings, amenities are described in detail but EV charging is never mentioned and is not flagged in MLS.
 This strongly suggests the building does not currently offer EV charging stations.

-I looked for parking fee, monthly parking charge, parking rent, and similar language, but found none.
-The listings discuss included, assigned, covered, and deeded parking, but do not specify a separate monthly parking cost.
+I looked for parking fee, monthly parking charge, additional parking cost, and parking rental language, but found no explicit parking fee.
+The listings emphasize included, assigned, or deeded parking instead.

 While some units have two stalls, they are not described as tandem and no listings are tagged TANDEM in MLS.
 Evidence points to the absence of tandem-style parking in this building.